 CAA protests: Supreme Court adjourns by two weeks hearing on plea to club FIRs against Sharjeel Imam

-The counsel for Imam has sought more time to file a reply.
+The counsel for Imam sought more time to file a reply.

-The Supreme Court on Wednesday adjourned by two weeks the hearing on a plea filed by Jawaharlal Nehru University student Sharjeel Imam, who has sought clubbing of multiple first information reports filed against him for allegedly making inflammatory speeches, PTI reported.
+The Supreme Court on Wednesday adjourned by two weeks the hearing on a plea filed by Jawaharlal Nehru University student Sharjeel Imam, who has sought to club multiple first information reports filed against him for making allegedly inflammatory speeches, PTI reported.

 The court adjourned the hearing after the counsel for Imam sought more time to file additional documents in the case.